Farm Safety Myth | Recording a near miss or incident

 We are quite passionate about dispelling this myth.
 In fact, you may be more vulnerable to fines or litigation if you ignore or try to hide an incident or near miss.

 What if your incident or near miss could save your life - would you learn from it?
 Now think if your experience could save someone else’s life.
 Would you want them to know about it?

-If you are familiar with WHS/OHS laws, you will understand the importance of having a system in place that captures this information.
-If you have an incident or near miss but decide not to record it, not only are you neglecting to improve safety in your workplace, it could get you into trouble if the regulator decides to investigate or if an insurance claim is made.
+If you are familiar with WHS/OHS laws, you will understand the importance of having a system in place that captures near miss reporting.
+If you have an incident or near miss but decide not to report it, not only are you neglecting to improve safety in your workplace, it could get you into trouble if the regulator decides to investigate or if an insurance claim is made.

-When recording near misses and incidents, use it as an opportunity to find solutions to prevent a similar thing reoccurring.
-And let your workers know about it so they can avoid any serious incidents from happening.
+When reporting near misses and incidents, use it as an opportunity to find solutions to prevent a similar thing reoccurring, promote safety culture in the workplace.
+And let your workers know about it so they can assist with risk management and avoid any serious incidents from happening.
 A good reporting and communication process will help you to address hazards in real-time.
 It is also positive reinforcement that you are committed to the health and safety of your workers and expect them to take it seriously (as you do).

 - It enables companies to pro-actively resolve hazards before a tragic or costly incident occurs

 - It engages workers (all workers at all levels) in solving problems

 - It increases safety ownership and reinforces workers' self-esteem